World Taekwondo

-World Taekwondo (WT) was recognized by the International Paralympic Committee (IPC) on October 16, 2013, and the IPC later included taekwondo in the Tokyo 2020 Summer Paralympics.
-On 17 July 1980, the International Olympic Committee (IOC) recognized World Taekwondo Federation at its 83rd Session in Moscow, Russia.
+World Taekwondo was recognized by the International Paralympic Committee (IPC) on October 16, 2013, and the IPC later included taekwondo in the Tokyo 2020 Summer Paralympics.
+On 17 July 1980, the International Olympic Committee (IOC) recognized the World Taekwondo Federation at its 83rd Session in Moscow, Russia.
 Taekwondo debuted as a demonstration sport of the 1988 Summer Olympics in Seoul, South Korea.
 On 4 September 1994, Taekwondo was adopted as an official sport of the 2000 Summer Olympics at the 103rd IOC Session in Paris, France.

-In June 2017, World Taekwondo Federation was renamed as World Taekwondo to avoid its acronym WTF clashing with the common Internet slang WTF.
+In June 2017, the World Taekwondo Federation was renamed as World Taekwondo to avoid its acronym clashing with the common Internet slang WTF.